pypyr/pypyr-aws/README.rst

 ===
 .. code-block:: bash

-  # pip install --upgrade pypyr-aws
+  # pip install --upgrade pypyraws

 pypyr-slack depends on the ``pypyr`` cli.
 The above ``pip`` will install it for you if you don't have it already.